Riya83/OIBSIP_L1T2/README.md

 # Portfolio
-This a Portfolio developed by me using HTML, CSS and JavaScript, under the internship of Oasis Infobyte.
+This is a Portfolio developed by me using HTML, CSS and JavaScript, under the internship of Oasis Infobyte.

 It contains the following information:
   - Header